r3e-network/neo_service_layer/docs/phase2/ARCHITECTURE.md

 # Neo Service Layer - Phase 2 Architecture

 ## Overview
-Phase 2 of the Neo Service Layer implements core services that provide Chainlink-like functionality for Neo N3.
+Phase 2 of the Neo Service Layer implements core services that provide functionality for Neo N3.
 This document outlines the architecture and components of each service.

 ## Core Services